exyte/MediaPicker/README.md

 `albumSelectionBuilder` gives you two views to work with:
 - `defaultHeaderView` - a default looking `header` with photos/albums mode switcher
 - `albumSelectionView` - the photos grid itself
+- `isInFullscreen` - is fullscreen photo details screen displayed.
+Use for example to hide the header while in fullscreen mode.

 The second customizable screen is the one you see after taking a photo.
 Pass `cameraSelectionBuilder` like this:
 ```swift